snowshinobi/SnowsIFs/README.md

 # IF_Zone
-A hub for keeping track of my favorite Interactive Fiction works, plus some original work too.
+A hub for keeping track of my favorite Interactive Fiction works—plus some original work too.

 ## What is IF and Handy Resources
 * Interactive Fiction ([IF](https://en.wikipedia.org/wiki/Interactive_fiction)) is a genre of books and text-based games; think choose-your-own-adventure stories with increased player input